JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 - and maybe it's coming to Angular with [Analogjs](https://github.com/analogjs/analog/issues/197)

-For projects that need server-side rendering this feature is a must have.
-But not all projects have that need, maybe SEO is not that important.
+A data fetching feature is a must have for projects that need server-side rendering.
+Not all projects have that need though, so maybe SEO is not that important for you.
 Sometimes a good old SPA is good enough, i.e. for internal applications.
 Adding a meta framework only adds unnecessary complexity since all of a sudden you have a server to care about and manage.

 ## Bringing loaders to the SPA 🛀

-The Remix team brought the `loader` concept to the good old SPA world with React Router's [loader](https://reactrouter.com/en/main/route/loader).
-The loader of Remix is (almost) equivalent to a loader in React Router, except React Router doesn't use file-based routing but
+The Remix team brought the `loader` concept to the Single Page Application with React Router's [loader](https://reactrouter.com/en/main/route/loader).
+A loader in Remix is (almost) equivalent to a loader in React Router.
+In comparison, React Router doesn't use file-based routing but
 [a router config](https://reactrouter.com/en/main/routers/create-browser-router):

 ```typescript